schustischuster/evoGE/ATGE-DevSeq/README.md

 ```

 ### Data input
-Download and extract the entire directory to the working directory on your computer.
+Download and extract the DevSeq repository to the working directory on your computer.
 Then, set the path for input and output files and source the R scripts:

 ```R
 in_dir <- file.path("evoGE", "ATGE-DevSeq", "data")